ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

 The result showed area, SI and elevation have significant correlations.
 In reality, area will not be an important parameter when choosing the site for a tomb which is not related to fengshui.
-Whereas the SI is a key factor because the round island, or round mountaintop before inundation, means a good luck in the context of fengshui, so I keep the variable SI and dropped others.
-Sand index correlated to SI -- because sand index also an importance factor related to fengshui -- I kept sand index for the analyses.
+Whereas the SI is a key factor because of the round island, or round mountaintop before inundation, means good luck in the context of fengshui, so I keep the variable SI and dropped others.
+Sand index correlated to SI -- because sand index also an importance factor related to fengshui -- I kept the sand index for the analyses.
 The elements of Al and Si, and slope have strong correlations.
 Because the proportion of Al is more than Si, I dropped Si and slope.
 Sand index had correlation with pH.
 I am sure sand index should be reserved, so excluded the pH.

-Check again the matrix without strong correlated attributes.
-The results looks good.
+Check again the matrix without strongly correlated attributes.
+The results look good.

 {% highlight r %}